-- In the bowl of a large food processor, add walnuts.
-Process until the walnuts form a thick chunky paste (you may need to scrape the sides a couple times).
-Add a few tablespoons of cold water through the feed chute while walnuts are still being processed.
-Continue processing until paste becomes beige in color throughout.
+- Add the walnuts to the bowl of a large food processor.
+Process until the walnuts form a thick and chunky paste (you may need to scrape the sides of the food processor a couple of times to help move things along).
+As the walnuts are being processed, add a few tablespoons of cold water through the feed chute.
+Continue processing until the walnuts become a smooth beige-colored paste.

-- In a large Dutch oven, heat oil over medium high heat.
-Add onions and garlic and cook for 1-2 minutes.
-Add walnut paste and 1 cup of water, mix well.
-Turn heat down to medium low and simmer, partly covered for 20 minutes.
-Add pomegranate molasses, sautéed chicken, butternut squash, pumpkin puree, cinnamon, and 1 cup of water or chicken broth.
-Mix well.
+- In the same Dutch oven, heat 1 tablespoon of olive oil over medium heat.
+Add the onions and garlic and cook for 1-2 minutes, stirring often.
+Add the walnut paste plus 1 cup of water.
+Mis well to combine.
+Reduce heat to low and simmer, partly covered, for 20 minutes.

-- Adjust flavors as needed with sugar, salt and pomegranate molasses to reach the desired balance of tangy and sweet that perfectly suits your taste.
-Gently simmer, covered, for approximately 45 minutes or until the sauce is a dark rich walnut color with a layer of oil on the surface from the walnuts.
+- Gently simmer, covered, for approximately 45 minutes or until the sauce is a dark rich walnut color with a layer of oil on the surface from the walnuts.
 If the sauce is too thick or looks dry, add additional water or chicken broth.

-- Serve over rice or couscous and garnish with fresh pomegranate arils and chopped parsley.
+- Serve over rice or couscous and garnish with fresh pomegranate arils, chopped parsley, or fresh thyme.